jamesmorrisstudios/Randomly-RemindMe/README.md

 • How to distribute the reminders (Evenly all the way to fully random)

 Additional features are on the way

+# Usage
+This project requires https://github.com/morris-james/UtilitiesLibrary and https://github.com/morris-james/materialuilibrary and https://github.com/morris-james/appbaselibrary

+Make sure you follow the build instructions on all the dependencies first.
+Then use Android Studio to build the project.

 # License
 Copyright (c) 2015.
 James Morris Studios